Telefonica cuts handset prices to win back Spanish clients

 MADRID Spanish telecoms operator Telefonica lowered prices on smartphones by between 15 and 30 percent in its domestic market on Wednesday to fight increasing competition in the recession-hit country.

-In Spain, where 27 percent of the workforce is jobless, cash-strapped consumers are shopping around for deals or ditching their phones altogether, resulting in lower revenues for operators like Telefonica.
+In Spain, where 27 percent of the workforce is jobless, cash-strapped consumers are shopping around for deals or ditching their phones altogther, resulting in lower revenues for operators like Telefonica.

 The former monopoly lowered the price of a Samsung Galaxy Mini 2 to 116.16 euros ($150) from 167 euros, while the new Galaxy S4 will retail for 639 euros compared to an original price of 755 euros.